 Photo of Alyson Tocicki

-Alyson Tocicki is an associate in the Litigation Department and a member of the firm’s Trial Strategies practice group.
-Alyson handles high-profile and complex litigation matters across the country, with a particular emphasis on product liability, false advertising, and intellectual property disputes.
+Alyson Tocicki is an associate in the Litigation Department and a member of the Trials Practice Group.
+Alyson handles high-profile and complex litigation matters around the country, with a particular emphasis on product liability, false advertising, and intellectual property disputes.

 Prior to joining Proskauer, Alyson earned her J.D. from the UCLA School of Law, where she served as a Managing Editor of the UCLA Law Review and President of the Student Bar Association.
-While at UCLA, Alyson was a legal writing advisor to first-year students and received the Masin Family Academic Excellence Gold Award for the highest grade in Negotiation Theory & Practice.
-Alyson also worked as a judicial extern for the Honorable Robert N. Kwan in the United States Bankruptcy Court for the Central District of California.
+While in law school, she also earned multiple Masin Family Academic Excellence Awards, advised first-year students on legal research and writing, and worked as a judicial extern for the Honorable Robert N. Kwan in the United States Bankruptcy Court for the Central District of California.

 The United States Supreme Court, in Unicolors, Inc. v.
 H&M Hennes & Mauritz, L.P., a recent 6-3 decision, found that innocent legal errors in copyright applications do not preclude copyright holders from taking advantage of the safe harbor provision of the Copyright Act, which protects registrants from having their copyrights invalidated due to inadvertent errors.
 The Court’s ruling therefore made clear that such errors in copyright applications—including both mistakes of law and mistakes of fact—will rarely be the basis for invalidation.